 Roman Holiday appears in an aspect ratio of 1.33:1 on this single-sided, double-layered DVD; due to those dimensions, the image has not been enhanced for 16X9 televisions.
-Only a few minor concerns emerged during this solid transfer.
+Occasional concerns emerged during this transfer.

 Edge enhancement was the primary problem here.
 The haloes never became heavy, but I noticed them on occasion, and they created mild distractions that sometimes affected sharpness.
 While most of the movie appeared crisp and concise, a few wider shots demonstrated light softness.
 Nonetheless, the image mostly came across as well-defined.
 No issues with shimmering or jagged edges materialized.

 Source flaws were also a minor concern.
 I noticed marks during the opening “newsreel” but felt those came from the source and weren’t a transfer issue.
 Otherwise, a few blemishes popped up during the film, but not anything significant.
 Blacks looked deep and firm, and the movie exhibited good contrast.
 Low-light shots also appeared clear and smooth.
-Overall, I felt quite impressed by this satisfying presentation.
+This became a good but erratic image.

 While not as impressive, the monaural audio of Roman Holiday seemed perfectly acceptable for a 55-year-old effort.
 Speech always seemed concise and natural, with no edginess or other distractions.
 Music lacked much range but came across as clean and acceptably clear.
 Effects showed decent definition, and the track came essentially free from defects.
 This was a perfectly solid little mix.